ntantan/ft_transcendence/README.md

 ## Deployment

-To deploy this project run
+To deploy this project, setup an .env file and run

 ```bash
   make